toby-griffiths/symfony2-message-redirect-bundle/README.md

 displaying a message to the user.

 It does this by throwing a MessageRedirectException that is then caught by the MessageRedirectListener which adds the message to the session flahsBag, andthen redirects the user to the specified URI.

+If a previous exception is passed in to the MessageRedirectException, and the current environment has debugging enabled, then the exception will not trigger a redirect, and the exception will be displayed to the user, including the previous exception thrown.

 Installation